-As a student, you will benefit from tutorials, self-supported study groups, online materials and quizzes, plus other resources.
+As a candidate, you will benefit from tutorials, online materials and other resources.
 You can be assured we will support you every step of the way.

 We are passionate about helping you successfully complete each unit.
 If you have any questions at all, you can contact our Education team at education@faaa.au or on 1300 337 301.